-BS in Computing with an Emphasis in Mobile Computing
+BS in Mobile Computing

 Mobile computing has opened endless economic opportunities for businesses.
 The challenge is adapting evolving technological applications and environmentally sensitive automated systems across the full spectrum of everyday activities, to create powerful and user-friendly synergies.